 Are you looking to find where a servicemember is stationed?
 If so, you can start by referring to this article.

-> There is also an excellent guide to geneological research which includes military personnel records on the archives site.
+There is also an excellent guide to geneological research which includes military records search on the archives site.

-> The National Archives also maintains a treasure trove of specialized databases that list records for:
+The National Archives also maintains a treasure trove of specialized databases that list war records for:

-> - World War II:
+- World War II:

 - Army Enlistment